LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 #### beforeSendCCM

-This function is called by the interoperability module before sending cross-chain messages.
+This function is called by the Interoperability module before sending cross-chain messages.
 It handles deducting the message fee from the account of the message sender.
 It should not be called by any other module.

 #### beforeExecuteCCM

-This function is called by the interoperability module before executing cross-chain messages.
+This function is called by the Interoperability module before executing cross-chain messages.
 It handles crediting the message fee to the account of the cross-chain update sender.
 It should not be called by any other module.

 #### recover

-This function is called by the interoperability module whenever [state recovery transaction][recovery-LIP] for the token module is executed.
+This function is called by the interoperability module whenever [state recovery transaction][recovery-LIP] for the Token module is executed.
 The amount of native tokens stored in the terminated chain can therefore be credited again to the user on the native chain.
 It should not be called by any other module.